yeager20001118/AdapTesting/README.md

 Performance evaluations and benchmarks across tabular, image, and text data can be found in the [examples](./examples) directory.

 - Test Power: Ability to correctly reject H0 when false (higher is better)
-- Type-I Error: Rate of falsely rejecting H0 when true (should be ≤ α, the significance level)
+- Type-I Error: Rate of falsely rejecting H0 when true (should be $\leq \alpha$, the significance level)
 - Running Time: Computational time in seconds

 <!-- ### Method Descriptions: